 Silymarin is a potent antioxidant, which means that it helps to protect the liver from damage caused by oxidative stress.
 Oxidative stress is caused by the accumulation of free radicals in the body, which can damage cells and tissues.
 Silymarin helps to neutralize free radicals and protect the liver from oxidative damage [1].

-Silymarin has anti-inflammatory properties, which can help to reduce inflammation in the liver.
-Chronic inflammation in the liver can lead to liver damage and the development of liver diseases such as cirrhosis and hepatitis.
-By reducing inflammation, silymarin can help to protect the liver and improve liver function [2].
+Silymarin also supports healthy inflammation in the liver.
+Chronic inflammation in the liver can lead to liver damage and the development of more serious issues.
+By supporting healthy levels of inflammation, silymarin can help to protect the liver and boost liver function [2].

 Silymarin can help protect the liver from toxins such as alcohol, acetaminophen, and other chemicals.
 In a study conducted on rats, silymarin was found to reduce liver damage caused by alcohol [3].
 Another study found that silymarin protected the liver from acetaminophen toxicity by reducing oxidative stress [4].